MonashDataFluency/python-workshop-base/workshops/docs/modules/indexing.md

-## Missing Values
+### Finding Missing Values

-Let's try this out.
 Let's identify all locations in the survey data that have null (missing or NaN) data values.
 We can use the `isnull` method to do this.
 The `isnull` method will compare each cell with a null value.
 If an element has a null value, it will be assigned a value of  `True` in the output object.